Serengeti – Safari and the Great Migration – Part 2

 What to bring?

-• Apart from your camera, you must have binoculars.
+• You must have binoculars.
 Good or bad, try to get as many binoculars as there are people.
-I don’t know if they provide this to you temporarily for use on tours.
-We bought two Bushnell binoculars on the pretext that they would last a lifetime because we generally like to observe.
 We tried and researched products of different brands in several outdoor stores.
 But when we were at the Istanbul Prohunt Gun Hunting Fair, we said good luck and bought it.
 We did not buy it cheap, yes it was at special prices for the fair, but it was not cheap.
 Apart from that, we had the GoPro Hero 4 as a camera, but I do not recommend it.
 A fish eye camera should be the last thing you take with you when you go there.
 I have never been disappointed in my life when I watched the videos when I returned.
 Stop taking anything that makes the distances farther than they are.
 Anyway, we will go again as an excuse 🙂 It would be more useful to get a telephoto lens for your camera.

-• Even though we have our vaccinations and take our medicines (travelsagligi.gov.tr before we go), we have bought sprays and pastel-colored clothing to keep flies away.
+• Even though we have our vaccinations and take our medicines, we have bought sprays and pastel-colored clothing to keep flies away.
 You will see plenty of blue-colored traps set up for flies that are the source of malaria.
-We stayed away from the blue tones to protect them, but you can’t prevent the flies from biting you.
 Again, there are the drugs you use that protect you.
 We preferred pastel colored clothing items.
 Except for the camera bag, we didn’t need to carry bags, our vests with plenty of pockets were enough.
 During the safari, we tried to dress as closed as possible in order to protect both from the sun and from flies and insects, and we took care not to use sandals or shorts.
 We recommend that you invest in imaging tools, especially if you say you are going to shop.

 • Since it is indispensable for us to enjoy and book hours, we took Turkish coffee, a cup and a coffee pot with us.